 As shown here in this Master Bath there are elements taken straight from the runway.
 Loo

 There are also moments when I like to blend the tailored masculine lines with feminine softer color palettes and set it all off with accessories that serve as the “jewelry” providing metallics that shine and sparkle.
-Take this Master Suite for example, Paisley and clean lines to these chairs adds a Masculine touch, but the Sunburst mirrors and sparkling lamps help to lend a Feminine touch.
+Take this Master Suite, for example, Paisley and clean lines to these chairs add a Masculine touch, but the Sunburst mirrors and sparkling lamps help to lend a Feminine touch.